 b.
 Time Limits

-The Mayor, with the concurrence of the City Council, may alter any of the enumerated time allocations based on the complexity of the item and the number of persons wishing to speak on the item.
+The Mayor, with the concurrence of the City Council, may extend or limit any of the enumerated time allocations based on the complexity of the item and the number of persons wishing to speak on the item.